sjspielman/tasty/workshop/posting-errors-guidelines.md

 #### What is the error or problematic outcome?

-- Include any error messages verbatim.
+- Include any error messages **verbatim**.
-Also preferably not a screenshot so others can copy-paste for Google searching (A reminder to also try Google searching yourself before posting - It's often surprisingly helpful!).
+  - It's helpful if you copy/paste the error message into Slack rather than posting a screen shot, so others can copy/paste for Google searching.
+(A reminder to also try Google searching yourself before posting - It's often surprisingly helpful!).
-- If you don't have an error message per se, but do have something else that is not working as expected, describe what isn't working and how you found it.
+- If you don't have an error message _per se_, but do have something else that is not working as expected, describe what isn't working and how you found it.
-     - *Example*: "This data.frame I'm showing in my code, called `cool_df` doesn't have row names when I look at it in my environment panel".
+     - *Example*: "This data.frame I'm showing in my code called `cool_df` doesn't have row names when I look at it in my environment panel".
 - Context around when the error appears versus when it does not can be helpful clues to your reader.

 *For our example:*